JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-`FlexiCodeOptions.CopyIconMarkup` can be used to customize the copy icon:
+`FlexiCodeBlockOptions.CopyIconMarkup` can be used to customize the copy icon for a FlexiCodeBlock:

 ```````````````````````````````` example
 @{